BYLAWS OF THE THE AMERICAS HEPATO-PANCREATO-BILIARY ASSOCIATION, INC

 ARTICLE VII – COMMITTEES

-The President will appoint new committee members as necessary.
-All Committee Members and Chairs are elected/appointed for renewable two-year terms unless otherwise specified.
-Appointment of committee co-chairs is at the discretion of the President, however, only the seated committee chair will be a voting member of the Executive Council.
+Committee members will be appointed as necessary as outlined in the Leadership and Nominating Policy.
+Only the seated committee chair will be a voting member of the Executive Council.
 The AHPBA shall have the following Committees:

-- The Nominating Committee shall be composed of the Immediate Past President, the President and the President-Elect.
-They will function as outlined in Article V, Section F.
+- The Nominating Committee shall be composed of at least the Immediate Past President, the President and the President-Elect.
+They will function as outlined in the Leadership and Nominating Policy.

 - The HPB Fellowship Program Directors committee shall be composed of all Fellowship Directors and Co-Directors of Fellowship Council accredited HPB Fellowships in North America.
 Each fellowship will have a single vote within the committee.
-A Chair will be selected from the membership of the committee by the President to serve a renewable two year term.
+A Chair will be selected from the membership of the committee as outlined in the Leadership and Nominating Policy.
 The Chair of the Education and Training Committee will serve on this committee as a non-voting member.
 The committee will oversee the fellowship match process and logistical matters relevant to delivering high quality HPB fellowship programs, and will address issues, concerns and needs of HPB fellows.
 The Chair of this committee will serve as a non-voting member of the Education and Training committee and will oversee the HPB Fellows Subcommittee which is under the direction of the HPB Fellowship Program Directors Committee.

-- The International Relations Committee shall be composed of a Chair and members who will be appointed by the President.
+- The International Relations Committee shall be composed of a Chair and appointed members sufficient to fulfill the work of the committee.
 The committee will work to build and improve communications and societal relationships with HPB surgeons throughout the Americas, focusing specifically on the Western Hemisphere.
 The committee will promote, support and assist in the coordination of AHPBA outreach missions with a goal of supporting and developing HPB surgeons, programs and resources across the Americas.
 The committee will collaborate with the IHPBA and WHO in international outreach activities.
 Through enhancing communication among HPB surgeons across the Americas, the committee will assist in the development of new national chapter associations.

-- The Professional Development Committee shall be composed of a Chair and members appointed by the President sufficient to fulfill the work of the Committee.
-The committee will address professional development and continuing medical education needs of the membership, and practice issues affecting members of the organization.
-Such activities include, but are not limited to, the development of maintenance of certification and continuing medical education processes/programs for AHPBA members in conjunction with the Program, Research, and Education & Training Committees.
+- The Professional Standards Committee shall be composed of a Chair and members appointed by the President sufficient to fulfill the work of the Committee.
+The committee will address professional development and practice issues affecting members of the organization.

 - Other (Ad Hoc) Committees – Committees, in addition to those specifically provided for in these Bylaws, may be appointed by the President as deemed necessary to support the functions and mission of the Association.
 The functions of these committees will be prescribed by the President and will not extend beyond the succeeding Annual Meeting unless formally extended by a majority vote of the Executive Council.